Table of Contents

 - Overton Window – Explanation and examples (Conceptually)

 - An Introduction to the Overton Window of Political Possibilities (Mackinac Center for Public Policy, Jan 206)

-The power of the by 1%’s control and reinforcement of the Overton Window can be seen within the disease of centrism, people who are so radically brainwashed that they become so proudly entrenched in their programmed belief that they are willing to fight to prevent real progress and change.
-They are the 1%’s sleeper agents responsible for: manufacturing social complicity in stopping change dead in its tracks and for fomenting the people’s enslavement.
+The power of the 1%’s control and reinforcement of the Overton Window can be powerfully seen within the disease of centrism, people who are so radically brainwashed (and/or ignorant) that they become so proudly entrenched in their programmed belief and fear of change that they are willing to fight to prevent real progress and change.
+They are the 1%’s sleeper agents responsible for manufacturing social complicity in stopping change dead in its tracks and for fomenting the people’s enslavement.
 Centrists become one the most effective social barriers to real change and progress for themselves and for society at large.